asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 ![type:video](https://www.youtube.com/embed/JovQ-rG9ZJE)

 - In the top left corner of the map, there are buttons that allow you to change your **map projection**, **zoom**, and **map view**.
 	- By default, the map is in equatorial projection.
-You may click **Arctic map view** or **Antarctic map view** to change your map projection.
+You may click **Map View** and select **Arctic map view** or **Antarctic map view** to change your map projection.
 Click **Equatorial map view** to switch back to the equatorial projection.
 	- You may click the **Zoom In** or **Zoom Out** icons to adjust your zoom.
-	- By default, the map layer is in **Satellite View**.
-You may click **Street View** to switch your map layer.
+	- The default map layer is satellite.
+You may click the **Layers** button and select **Satellite View** or **Street View** to switch your map layer.
+		- You may click **Overview Map** to add an overview map in the top right corner of the map.
+Click it again to turn off the overview map.
 		- You may click **Gridlines** to add a graticule overlay to the map.
 Click it again to turn off the overlay. *Note*: This is currently only available in the equatorial map view.
+	- You may click **Opacity** and adjust the slider as desired to change the opacity of browse images displayed on the map.
 - Navigate to your area of interest by dragging the map while holding down the left mouse button.
 - By default, the map-drawing tool is a bounding box.
 Click on the map once to specify the starting corner, move the mouse, then click again to finish the box.
 Additional drawing tool options are available in the toolbar at the top of the screen, including *point*, *linestring*, and *polygon* options.
 	- **Point** allows you to define an area of interest by clicking on the map to place a point.